danintel/sawtooth-faq/docker.rst

 How do I persist data on Docker containers?
 ----------------------------
 You add an external volume.
 You make a directory for your volume and add it using ``volumes:`` in your Docker .yaml file.
-For a tutorial, see this blog: http://goshtastic.blogspot.com/2018/04/making-new-transaction-family-on.html
+For a Sawtooth-specific tutorial, see this blog: http://goshtastic.blogspot.com/2018/04/making-new-transaction-family-on.html
+Also see the Docker storage documentation at https://docs.docker.com/storage/

+If you do not ``down`` the container or reboot the Docker host, the container will not be destroyed.

+For a list of directories used by Sawtooth, see https://github.com/danintel/sawtooth-faq/blob/master/validator.rst#what-files-does-sawtooth-use
+It is best to set `$SAWTOOTH_HOME` so all the configuration and data is under one root directory.

 [PREVIOUS_ | HOME_ | NEXT_]